 Outdoor Seating, Display and A-Frames

 Businesses located in the Olde Eau Gallie Riverfront CRA may be permitted outdoor display, an A-frame sign, and outdoor seating if they meet eligibility requirements.
-For more information, please contact staff and refer to the following resources:
+For more information, please contact the Community Development Department at 321-608-7500.

 900 E. Strawbridge Ave.